aadilowrevature/project1/readme.md

 ## Usage

-Currently a user cannot effectively deploy the backend part of the application if they do not have a database model which is equal to the one I designed and utilized in the project.

-The only HTML pages a user can currently explore will be the unauthenticated pages.
+Without following the setup, a user cannot effectively deploy the backend part of the application if they do not have a database model which is equal to the one I designed and utilized in the project.
+The only HTML pages a user can explore in this case will be the unauthenticated pages.

+Once setup is complete, a user should be able to interact normally with the system.

+First step is to complete registration forms.

+Second is to login to newly created accounts.

+Third is to operate the system however user sees fit.